 Any questions about the contents of the guidelines should be directed to the format representatives of RTU and VGTU.
 The format advisors are concerned solely with the format of the Thesis.
 It is the advisors' responsibility to make certain that Thesis submitted for defence of master's degree in the RTU and VGTU conforms to the regulations outlined in this guide.
-Responsibility for the content of any Thesis remains with the student, his supervisor(s) and the program advisor(s).
+Responsibility for the content of any Thesis remains with the student, his supervisor(s).